ecadlabs/signatory/docs/debugging.md

 ## Setup tezos-signer with a local secret

-To genereate a new secret using `tezos-signer` run the command:
+To generate a new secret using `tezos-signer` run the command:

 ```
 tezos-signer gen keys octez_signer_key